fuko-fabio/RankingBackend/README.md

 Let's say you have book store an you wan to add ranking system for books.

 ### 1. Configure rest data provider
-Open configuration file: `rest-data-provider.properties` and provide url to your system where from wee can get book details by ID.
+Open configuration file: `rest-data-provider.properties` and provide url to your system where from we can get book details by ID.
 Example:
 ```
 https://awesome.books.com/rest/books/%{id}